bitcoinops/bitcoinops.github.io/_topics/en/adaptor-signatures.md

   transaction that pays her.
 She broadcasts the transaction and receives Bob's payment.
-When Bob sees that transaction onchain, he can combine its final signature with the adaptor signature he gave Alice, allowing him to to derive the hidden value.
+When Bob sees that transaction onchain, he can combine its final signature with the adaptor signature he gave Alice, allowing him to derive the hidden value.
 Then he can combine that hidden value with the adaptor signature Alice gave him to get her final signature for the first transaction.
 Bob broadcasts that transaction to receive Alice's payment, completing the coinswap.